Brief of Disability Rts. Tex. & Legal Action Ctr. as Amici Curiae in Support of Appellant

 Summary

-Furthermore, it is argued that the court erred in its assessment of Mr. Mueck's request for accommodation.
-His request to miss four evening work shifts to attend court-approved group therapy sessions is presented as a typical and reasonable accommodation, directly linked to his disability and its required treatment.
-While Section 12114(c)(4) permits employers to uphold neutral performance and conduct rules for employees with alcohol dependency, this provision does not exempt an employer from providing necessary scheduling or leave accommodations.
-In this particular case, there were no reported issues of poor performance or misconduct, and the termination followed a refusal to adjust the work schedule.
+These experts further argue that the court erred in dismissing Mr. Mueck’s request for accommodation.
+His request to miss four evening work shifts to attend court-approved group therapy represents a clear and reasonable accommodation directly linked to his disability and its treatment, not requiring any specific phrasing to be valid.
+While Section 12114(c)(4) of the ADA allows employers to hold employees with alcohol dependence to consistent performance and conduct standards, this provision does not relieve an employer of the duty to provide scheduling or leave accommodations.
+In this particular instance, there were no issues with Mr. Mueck’s performance or behavior, and his employment was terminated after his request for a scheduling adjustment was denied.
+Therefore, experts advocate for the reversal of the court’s decision, allowing a jury to properly assess the issues of disability and accommodation under the broad protections provided by the ADAAA.

 Open Amicus Brief as PDF